 According to the Institute for Women’s Policy Research (IWPR), only 8% of Solo Moms enrolled in an associate’s or a bachelor’s degree program graduate within six years.
-But former Second Lady Dr. Jill Biden wants to change that statistic.
+But future, First Lady Dr. Jill Biden wants to change that statistic.
 In February 2019 at the Achieving the Dream national conference, Biden announced a new initiative called Community College Women Succeed, intended to help colleges understand how to help women, including Solo Moms, graduate from two-year institutions across the United States.
-A full-time English professor at Northern Virginia Community College and the Second Lady from 2009 to 2017, Biden is uniquely positioned to “know the ropes” in the spheres of both boots-on-the-ground education—and policy.
+A full-time English professor at Northern Virginia Community College and the Second Lady from 2009 to 2017, and now as, First Lady, Biden is uniquely positioned to “know the ropes” in the spheres of both boots-on-the-ground education—and policy.

 Supremely down to earth, Biden found a way to make those two lives mesh: “There was a little nook on Air Force Two that contained the vice presidential seal, and I would sort of wedge myself in there and grade papers on the floor.”
 Her dedication to education is informed by a deep belief in its power to elevate.
 “Education is possibility set in motion,” she said, adding, “Just as important as the practical argument is the civic one.
 Education teaches us compassion and kindness, connection to others.
 Education doesn’t just make us smarter.
 It makes us whole.”